-- The first consists of non-calculator questions, requiring candidates to develop a full range of mental and non-calculator skills during the course of study. - Use of an electronic calculator is permitted on the second paper.
+- Unit 1 consists of non-calculator questions, requiring candidates to demonstrate a full range of mental and non-calculator skills. - Unit 2 permits the use of an electronic calculator.

-Candidates who follow the Higher curriculum are able to achieve grades A to C.

-Candidates who follow the Intermediate curriculum are able to achieve grades B to E.

-Candidates who follow the Foundation curriculum are able to achieve grades D to G.
+Candidates who follow the Higher curriculum may achieve grades A\ to C. Candidates who follow the Intermediate curriculum may achieve grades B to E. Candidates who follow the Foundation curriculum may achieve grades D to G.

 - In the summer of Year 10 all students will be entered for "early entry" GCSE at the most appropriate tier.
-This is an opportunity for students to gain a positive examination experience and a snapshot of their attainment at this point in time. - Our expectation is for students to gain their best and final grade at the end of Year 11. - Candidates who are successful at Higher tier in Year 10 will prepare for the WJEC Additional Mathematics examination in Year 11.
+This is an opportunity for students to gain positive examination experience, and a snapshot of their attainment at this point in time. - Our expectation is for students to gain their best and final grade at the end of Year 11.
+SPIR - Candidates who are successful at Higher tier in Year 10 will prepare for the WJEC Additional Mathematics examination in Year 11.
 Candidates sitting Additional Mathematics can be awarded Distinction/Merit/Pass.